 The workbook name is displayed in Tableau’s title bar.

 You can open multiple workbooks simultaneously.
 Each workbook is shown in its own window.

-Inclined towards the profession of Tableau Developer? then what is the waiting for.. study the blog post on Tableau Software to master the skill.
+Inclined towards the profession of Tableau Developer?
+Then what is the waiting for.. study the blog post on Tableau Software to master the skill.

 Each workbook can contain worksheets and dashboards.
 A worksheet is where you build views of your data by dragging and dropping fields onto shelves.
-A dashboard is a combination of several worksheets that you can arrange for presentation or to monitor.
+A dashboard is a combination of several worksheets that you can arrange for a presentation or to monitor.
 The sheets, whether worksheets or dashboards, display along the bottom of the workbook as tabs.
 In this section you’ll learn how to create, open, duplicate, hide, and delete sheets as well as how to organize sheets in a workbook.